jnk0le/random/pipeline cycle test/README.md

 cannot dual issue two stores

-can store ALU result in same cycle
+can store any result in same cycle

 can store `ldr`,`ldrh`,`ldrb` result in same cycle